More Efficient Estimation for Logistic Regression with Optimal Subsample: Abstract

 \section{Abstract}

-Facing large amounts of data, subsampling is a practical technique to extract useful information.
-For this purpose, \cite{WangZhuMa2017} developed an Optimal Subsampling Method under the A-optimality Criterion (OSMAC) for logistic regression that samples more informative data points with higher probabilities.
-However, the original OSMAC estimator use inverse of optimal subsampling probabilities as weights in the likelihood function.
-This reduces contributions of more informative data points and the resultant estimator may lose efficiency.
-In this paper, we propose a more efficient estimator based on OSMAC subsample without weighting the likelihood function.
-Both asymptotic results and numerical results show that the new estimator is more efficient.
-In addition, our focus in this paper is inference for the true parameter, while \cite{WangZhuMa2017} focuses on approximating the full data estimator.
-We also develop a new algorithm based on Poisson sampling, which does not require to approximate the optimal subsampling probabilities all at once.
+In this paper, we propose improved estimation method for logistic regression based on subsamples taken according the optimal subsampling probabilities developed in \cite{WangZhuMa2017}.
+Both asymptotic results and numerical results show that the new estimator has a higher estimation efficiency.
+We also develop a new algorithm based on Poisson subsampling, which does not require to approximate the optimal subsampling probabilities all at once.
 This is computationally advantageous when available random-access memory is not enough to hold the full data.
-Interestingly, asymptotic distributions also show that Poisson sampling produces more efficient estimator if the sampling rate, the ratio of the subsample size to the full data sample size, does not converge to 0.
-We also obtain the unconditional asymptotic distribution for the estimator based on Poisson sampling.
+Interestingly, asymptotic distributions also show that Poisson subsampling produces a more efficient estimator if the sampling ratio, the ratio of the subsample size to the full data sample size, does not converge to zero.
+We also obtain the unconditional asymptotic distribution for the estimator based on Poisson subsampling.
+Pilot estimators are required to calculate subsampling probabilities and to correct biases in un-weighted estimators; interestingly, even if pilot estimators are inconsistent, the proposed method still produce consistent and asymptotically normal estimators.